MarcosLealDev/terraform-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

-I have skiped all the
+I have skiped all the gitpod configuration

 ## Terraform Basics